 7. Versapulley Squat

 The Versapulley uses flywheel technology to create eccentric overload on the user.
-What this basically translates to is a squat where the user can control the level of exertion, then the flywheel matches that output on the way back down….basically pulling you back down into the squat position.
+What this basically translates to is a squat where the user can control the level of exertion, then the flywheel matches that output on the way back down….basically pulling you back down into the Squats for Fighters position.
 Very challenging!

 8. Barbell Back Squat

 A strength staple, the barbell back squat has been used by athletes for decades.
 Load it up and get strong.